polyfy/polylith/readme.md

   It's recommended to add an alias to :env-to-alias in ./deps.edn for the command-line environment.
 ```

-If we don't add the alias, it will be shown up as a `?` when we execute the `info` command:
+If we don't add the alias to ./deps.edn, it will be shown up as a `?` when we execute the `info` command:
 ```clojure
 {:polylith {...
             :env-to-alias {"development" "dev"